arrangabriel/IT1901-project-gr23/project-workflow.md

 Aditionally we have a job for compiling the app to an executable, though because it happens on a Linux machine windows, macOs, and even users of differing Linux distributions will have to compile from source, or have someone else do it and distribute that binary.

+# Planning

+## Structure of Project

+Immediately after deciding on what the project should be, and getting some user stories to get a better understanding of the needs that would have to be met, the group sat down to brainstorm how the project should be structured.
+This included the inclusion of a separate persistency module, and that it would be the persistency module that depended on the core module and not the other way around.
+These early discussions have shaped everything comming after, like the extensive use of strams and iterators, due to the nature of how we save the application state.